 - For through the law, I died to the law so I might live to God.

-- I was – and am – crucified with the Anointed; and I no longer live, but the Anointed lives in me.
+- I have been crucified with the Anointed; and I no longer live, but the Anointed lives in me.
 And the life which I now live in the flesh, I live by faith in the Son of God; the One who loved me and gave Himself for me.

 - For I don’t set aside the grace of God.
 For if righteousness comes through the law, then the Anointed died for nothing.

 Click to Collapse this Chapter